Azure/bicep-types-az/generated/hybridcompute/microsoft.hybridcompute/2020-08-15-preview/types.md

 ### Properties
 * **privateEndpointConnections**: [PrivateEndpointConnection](#privateendpointconnection)[] (ReadOnly): List of private endpoint connections.
 * **provisioningState**: string (ReadOnly): Current state of this PrivateLinkScope: whether or not is has been provisioned within the resource group it is defined.
 Users cannot change this value but are able to read from it.
 Values will include Provisioning ,Succeeded, Canceled and Failed.
-* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: The network access policy to determine if Azure Arc agents can use public Azure Arc service endpoints.
-Defaults to disabled (access to Azure Arc services only via private link).
+* **publicNetworkAccess**: 'Disabled' | 'Enabled' | string: Indicates whether machines associated with the private link scope can also use public Azure Arc service endpoints.

 ## LocationData
 ### Properties